skedastik/ty-levels/README.md

 The above fork also features an editing HUD that has proven to be indispensable.
 Activate it by issuing the `/ehud` command.
 Now you're a surveyor.

+#### Etags 🏷️

+The fork supports "etags" or editing tags.
+An etag is a string attribute that can be applied to any element in your ALF file.
+Etags are surfaced in the editing HUD when you look a tagged actor.
+No more hunting for that damn wall--just tag your geometry!

 ## File structure

 .alf source files are found in `src`.
 These aren't pure ALF files, but [Jinja](https://jinja.palletsprojects.com) templates that render to ALF via the build process.